hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	Clear the current set of markers

-* mMarkerId
+* mMarkerId		(OR m MarkerId)

-	Set the marker mMarkerId to point to current cell.
+	Set the marker MarkerId to point to current cell.
 MarkerIds can be AlphaNumeric.

 	The AlphaNumeric should ideally only include the characters in a-z, A-Z and 0-9

 		Example :m1 :ma :mZZ :mstart and so on

+		THese are also equally valid commands to set markers :m 1 :m a :m ZZ :m start and so on

-	NOTE: tab-completion doesnt provide hint for MarkerId part.
+	NOTE: tab-completion only hints the m MarkerId notation.

-NOTE: markers have m prefix in their name.
+When using a marker in place of a cell address in any of the range operations, one needs to prefix the MarkerId with @m i.e @mMarkerId

 #### Config commands